 Why Not Avoid Probate in Arizona?

-Perhaps the single most compelling advantage of probate is the statutory creditor’s claim period because four (4) months after statutorily required publication, all against the estate, which are subject to state law, are forever barred.
+Perhaps the single most compelling advantage of probate is the statutory creditor’s claim period because four (4) months after statutorily required publication, all claims against the estate, which are subject to state law, are forever barred.
 However, it is important to recognize that claims that are subject to federal law, e.g. federal tax liens, are not so barred.

 How Long is Probate in Arizona?